Christmas Island. For the island forming part of Kiribati in the central Pacific Ocean, see Kiritimati.

 Coordinates: The Territory of Christmas Island is a territory of Australia in the Indian Ocean, composed of one island.
 It has a population of 2,072 residents who live in a number of "settlement areas" on the northern tip of the island: Flying Fish Cove (also known as Kampong), Silver City, Poon Saan, and Drumsite.
 The majority of the population are Chinese Australian.
 It was named "Christmas Island" because it was discovered on Christmas Day (25 December 1643).

-It consists of about 7,641 islands that are categorized broadly under three main geographical divisions from north to south: Luzon, Visayas, and Mindanao.
+Situated in the western Pacific Ocean, it consists of about 7,641 islands that are broadly categorized under three main geographical divisions from north to south: Luzon, Visayas and Mindanao.
 Singapore.
-Singapore ( i/ˈsɪŋɡəpɔːr/), officially the Republic of Singapore, and often referred to as the Lion City, the Garden City, and the Red Dot, is a global city and sovereign state in Southeast Asia and the world's only island city-state.
+Country in Southeast Asia Singapore (), officially the Republic of Singapore, is a sovereign island city-state in Southeast Asia.

 The country is situated about one degree (137 kilometres or 85 miles) north of the equator, at the southern tip of the Malay Peninsula, with Indonesia's Riau Islands to the south and Peninsular Malaysia to the north.
 Singapore's territory consists of one main island along with 58 other islets.
 Since independence, extensive land reclamation has increased its total size by 23% (130 square kilometres or 50 square miles).
 Although its history stretches back millennia, modern Singapore was founded in 1819 by Sir Stamford Raffles as a trading post of the British East India Company.
 The city-state is home to 5.6 million residents, 39% of whom are foreign nationals, including permanent residents.
 Singapore is a unitary parliamentary republic with a Westminster system of unicameral parliamentary government.
 Etymology History Ancient Singapore British colonisation Military.